mystique24/DP-201-Designing-an-Azure-Data-Solution/instructions/dp-201-03_instructions.md

 1. As a group, spend **5 minutes** discussing and confirming which architecture that you have created so far that would form part of an Azure IoT reference architecture.

-> **Result**: After you completed this exercise, you have created an architecture to include an Enterprise-grade conversational bot in Azure.
+> **Result**: After you completed this exercise, you have created an architecture to include an Azure IoT reference architecture in Azure.

 ## Lab Review